 CentricMinds provides support for Single Sign-On (SSO).
 SSO is an approach to access control of multiple, related, but independent software systems.
 With this approach a user logs in once and gains access to all systems without being prompted to log in again at each of them.
 CentricMinds supports the following:

-- SSO Basic: CentricMinds supports a basic approach to SSO using the browser's ability (via NTHMLv2) to retrieve the username of the user currently logged into Windows (i.e. within a domain).
-When the site is accessed, the user will be silently logged into CentricMinds via their Windows user account.
+The CMS supports a basic approach to SSO using the browser’s ability (via NTLMv1 or NTHMLv2) to retrieve the username of the user currently logged into Windows (i.e. within a domain).
+When the site is accessed, the user will be silently logged into the CMS via their windows user account.

-- SSO Advanced: CentricMinds supports an advanced approach to SSO (which will work with all browsers) and makes use of Microsoft Active Directory Federation Services (ADFS).
-When CentricMinds is accessed, a secure ADFS token is checked for authentication information.
-If one exists, the user will be silently logged into CentricMinds.
-If a token does not exist, the user will be directed to login via ADFS and then passed back accordingly.
+The CMS supports an advanced approach to SSO (which will work with all browsers) and makes use of Microsoft Active Directory Federation Services (ADFS).
+When the Intranet is accessed, a secure ADFS token is checked for authentication information; if one exists, the user will be silently logged into the CMS, if one does not exist, the user will be directed to login via ADFS and then passed back accordingly.